fgmourao/Freezing-Behavior-Analysis/README.md

 ## BehaviorSync

-BehaviorSync is a **standalone** companion GUI for synchronized visualization and annotation of behavioral events directly from video, alongside simultaneously recorded neural or behavioral signals (e.g., LFP, EMG, load cell output).
+BehaviorSync is a **standalone** companion GUI for synchronized visualization and annotation of behavioral events directly from video, alongside simultaneously recorded neural or behavioral signals (e.g., LFP, Fibe Photometry, load cell, Videofreeze (MEDPC box) output).

 It can be launched independently from the command line or from within `App_Behavior` via **Tools > Open BehaviorSync**: